Proto:Final Fantasy II

 This page details one or more prototype versions of Final Fantasy II.

 The text drawing routine was updated to support single-line linebreaks, ala the first game's localization, but here this is only utilized to draw the black backgrounds behind the character portraits in the menu.
-Additionally, the speed of text scrolling for dialogs spanning more than one window is significantly slower in this prototype than the Japanese version.
+Additionally, the speed of text scrolling for dialogue spanning more than one window is significantly slower than in the Japanese version.

 The Star of David was replaced with a triangle.
 On the upside, some color was added.